LuzFaltex/docs/docs/articles/lp-best-practice.md

 ## Foreword

 Many of the practices and the reasons behind them are taken from Microsoft Best Practice for Windows Active Directory.
-Other sources include [NIST INCITS 359-2012](https://standards.incits.org/apps/group_public/project/details.php?project_id=1658).
+Other sources include [NIST INCITS 359-2012](https://standards.incits.org/apps/group_public/project/details.php?project_id=1658) and the [LuckPerms Wiki](https://github.com/lucko/LuckPerms/wiki).
 As such, those of you who are server engineers and administrators used to working in a Windows environment may recognize several of the suggested practices and the reasons behind them.
 That said, just because Microsoft or LuzFaltex suggests a certain practice does not mean that it is necessarily the best way.
 If you find anything in this document that does not feel right, we encourage you to [create an issue](https://github.com/LuzFaltex/docs/issues/new/choose) and discuss it with us!
 If this is something you would like to help with, then you may want to read over our [Contribution Guide](../contribute/index.md).

 ## Definitions